rodtreweek/perl-stuff/README.md

 ## Use prototypes to get special argument parsing

-The below table shows the characers you can use in a prototype.
+The below table shows the characters you can use in a prototype.

 | Prototype characters | Meaning |
 | :---                 | :---    |